JuggleStruggle/DaylightChangerStruggle/README.md

 * Or if you want to use commands instead, type either `/daylightchanger`, `/dcs`, `/tcs` or `/timechanger`.

 ## TODOs
-* A lot for the new version: v0.1.0 (1.18 to 1.18.2 exclusive)
-  * It is estimated to take around weeks to get the mod done, mostly dependent on the motivation and free time (see Important section)
-* Soon add support for Quilt and 1.19 after v0.1.0 releases
-  * Ideally for Quilt, I would like to avoid using Fabric API and use its libraries for what it is since I want it to be full Quilt without Fabric dependency
-    * This does not mean that Fabric support will be dropped.
-    * Also since I intend to remain on Fabric over Quilt, it would be nice to know if there's anyone willing to test the Quilt version if they want to do so.
-  * Will also have to figure out a way to separate the main project and the rest of the versions, so if you have an idea, let me know!
+See the dev branch.

 ## Building
-Make sure Gradle is using the Java version this project is using (or Minecraft version 1.18.1) then build it by doing `./gradlew build` in your terminal.
+Make sure Gradle is using the Java version this project is using (or Minecraft version 1.19.2) then build it by doing `./gradlew build` in your terminal.

 ## License